DIDSR/iMRMC/UPDATES_iMRMC.md

 <h4>iMRMC4.0.3</h4>
 *04/15/17*

-When running iMRMC by command line, do not pop-up any warning or error windows.
-Instead, display all the warning and error messages in command line.
-When error occurs, the software is forced to quit.
+When running iMRMC by the command line, do not pop-up any warning or error windows.
+Instead, display all the warning and error messages in the command line.
+When errors occur, the software is forced to quit.

-Fix "analysis all modalities" to avoid error when analyzing input data with more than 2 modalities.

-Update reference list in iMRMC GUI.

-Reorganize GUI buttons

-Minor changes to the layout of output file.
+Update "analysis all modalities" to analyze all the modalities in an input file.
+Previously, it only analyzed the first two.

+Fix the help button.
+The help button used to point to the wrong documentation.

 <h4>iMRMC4.0.0</h4>